rhelmer/stop-tracking/README.md

 Firefox Add-on providing Tracking Protection UI for advanced users.

-Enables Firefox's built-in Tracking Protection features, and provides the ability to quickly and easily disable/enable and provide comments and screenshots on sites that don't work correctly.
+Enables Firefox's built-in Tracking Protection features, and provides the ability to quickly and easily provide comments and screenshots for pages that don't work correctly.

 Installing this add-on will: